ballerina-platform/ballerina-dev-website/learn/guides/ballerina-shell.md

 This will particularly be useful if you are looking to try out the language and its new features, and also for debugging purposes.

+>**Please Note:** Ballerina Shell currently supports subset of the language features.
+Ballerina Shell doesn't support
+> services and isolation features.
+Also, Ballerina Shell provides limited feature support for the worker related implementations.

 ## Setting up the Prerequisites

 The Ballerina Shell is a part of the Ballerina distribution.
-It was first shipped with Ballerina Swan Lake Alpha1.
-Therefore, if you are using Swan Lake Alpha1 or a later version, you are all set.
+Therefore, if you already installed Ballerina, you are all set.
 If not, for information on installing the latest version of Ballerina, see [downloads](https://ballerina.io/downloads/).

 ## Starting the Shell